jmlee337/dsp2hps/README.md

 * **hex editors**
-i configured main.asm to automatically add the correct padding.
+dsp2hps automatically adds the correct padding.
 I discovered that DSP data must be 32-byte aligned!
 16-byte alignment also seemed to work for me, but all the stock HSPs are 32-byte aligned.
 This must be why achilles sometimes found that adding a pad in a hex editor didn't always work the first time.

 * **samples/blocks**
 well simply, that data is all calculable from the DSP files themselves.
-I had to do a horrendous hack to make it work though (the batch file replaces the first line of main.asm, that's why SampleLength is defined there)

 * **drag and drop**
-since you don't have to edit the DSPs or main.asm before running the assembler, the whole conversion process can be done in one batch script
+the whole conversion process can be done in one batch script

-* **more accurate block headers** the original main.asm used the first block header in the file for every single block.
-I made it use the correct block header, but there's two values (hist1 and hist2) that actually require decoding the DSP block to set correctly.
-This makes any audible pops fewer and smaller, but does not solve the problem completely.
-I included the most complete documentation I could assemble for the format of HSP audio files in main.asm
+* **more accurate block headers** the original MeleeHps used the first block header in the file for every single block. dsp2hps writes every block header 100% correctly, including the hist1 and hist2 values that require decoding the DSP block to set correctly.
+This completely eliminates the auditory pops common with the original MeleeHps.
+I included the most complete documentation I could assemble for the format of HSP audio files in the code

 * **output file names**